One Super Steamy Grey’s Anatomy Episode Has A Secret Bridgerton Connection. The Woman Behind It Explains

 “There was an element of [‘Beat Your Heart Out’] not taking itself too seriously — of playing up the romantic tropes early on in the episode.
 That was also something that we tried to do with Bridgerton, which was to be a little bit self-referential,” Robinson told Refinery29 minutes after rewatching “Heart Out,” her final Grey’s episode in a series of five.
 “What I really enjoyed when I was watching it was how that turns on a dime and becomes really emotional but truthful — it’s grounded.”

 The beginning of Cristina and Owen’s storyline is classic Grey’s Anatomy-style horny.
-It’s so titillating, in fact, that Robinson had to explain to Owen’s portrayer Kevin McKidd (now one of Grey’s most prolific directors) why he needed to start the episode shirtless.
+It’s so titillating, in fact, that Robinson had to explain to Owen’s portrayer Kevin McKidd (now one of the most prolific Grey's directors) why he needed to start the episode shirtless.
 “Kevin was like, “Really?,’” Robinson recalled with a laugh.
 “The reason it was written like that was because he was made vulnerable in that moment in front of [Cristina].
 You realize that it’s never gratuitous.
 That’s the thing that we were really working hard to do on Bridgerton, to never put the actors in an uncomfortable position.”

 Advertisement